dime-coin/electrum-docs/ssl.rst

    electrum -o setconfig ssl_certfile /path/to/ssl/fullchain.pem

-Check that your certificate was accepted by Electrum
+Check Certificate for Acceptance by Electrum-Dime
 ----------------------------------------------------

 Check that your SSL certificate correctly configured: